-Another example of a cover becoming bigger than the original, McEntire made this feisty track her trademark and still regularly encores with it when she’s on the road.
+Another example of a cover becoming bigger than the original, McEntire made this feisty country track her trademark and still regularly encores with it when she’s on the road.
 The song’s rags-to-riches story depicts its heroine overcome poverty by earning a living on the streets.

 Johnny Cash - I Walk The Line

 The daddy of all country music songs; it actually took three attempts with moderate chart ratings before finally becoming a number one hit for Cash.
-Johnny’s gruff vocals coupled with the simplistic, yet unmistakeable, opening riff helped lay the foundations of rock’n’roll music and is considered one of the most influential recordings of all time.
+Johnny’s gruff vocals coupled with the simplistic, yet unmistakeable, opening riff helped lay the foundations of rock’n’roll music and is considered one of the most influential songs of all time.

 If you're a fan of our choices, then you can listen over and over again with our convenient Spotify playlist.
 We've even chucked in a bunch of other great country songs for good measure!
 Play music from any device through Bluetooth and Spotify Connect on loads of our digital radios, or take your favourite playlists on the road with a Highway in-car adapter.